 In the United States, 28% of all youth ages 14 to 17 have been sexually victimized over the course of their lifetime.
 This breaks down to 1 in 5 girls and 1 in 20 boys who experience child sexual abuse.
-These children may become entwined in the legal system in a myriad of ways.
-Jane Doe provides a lawyer to help children understand and navigate the legal system in the aftermath of sexual abuse.
-The focus at Jane Doe is on the overall best interests of children, both physically and emotionally, to set them up for long-term success.
+Even more children are exposed to domestic violence and other forms of abuse that put them at a greater risk for being sexually abused.
+At Jane Doe, we aim to help these children when they become entwined in the legal system.

+- Children as Trial Witnesses.
 In a criminal case where someone is being charged with abusing a child, the child may be called to testify at an interview, deposition, and/or in open court.
 For most children, this process can be terrifying, especially in expedited cases in which the alleged abuser is a juvenile.
 Each courtroom functions differently with regards to how a child will be questioned and who will be allowed to serve as moral support for a child.
 Jane Doe has crafted a unique program that provides a lawyer for children who are called to serve as victim-witnesses in criminal prosecution.
 This allows Jane Doe to ensure that children are connected with necessary mental health resources, are informed about the process of a criminal prosecution, and know what to expect when being questioned in different settings.
-By providing a lawyer for child witnesses, Jane Doe also makes a point to educate and guide parents and guardians through the criminal process and help them make informed decisions about what is in the best interests of their children.
-In most cases, a Jane Doe attorney will work hand-in-hand with a child’s counselor to make sure they are as prepared as possible for the legal process.
+By providing a lawyer for child witnesses, we also make a point to educate and guide parents and guardians through the criminal justice process and help them make informed decisions about what is in the best legal interests of their children.

 The National Center for Victims of Crime